nyxaria/AGU/README.md

 Hardware
 ---

-I managed to get Makerbeams for free from my friend, so I use that.
-To hold everything together, I used tie plates I got from home depot.
+I managed to get Makerbeams for free from my friend, so I used them for the construction.
+To hold everything together, I used tie plates from home depot.
 Everything else is held together by hot glue.
+For motion, I used bearings for z and x axis, and leadscrew for the y axis.